 Without Katherine’s work, NASA would have struggled to achieve much in its early stages.
 In 1962, NASA was preparing for the orbital mission of astronaut John Glenn, and Katherine was asked to do the work that she would become most famous for.
 She was responsible for ensuring the flight path and calculations of John Glenn’s flight path were exact.
 Thanks to her, the mission was a success.
 From there on, Glenn refused to fly unless the computer’s calculations had been personally verified by Katherine!

 She continued working into the late sixties, helping with the mapping of the moon for the Lunar mission in 1969.
 She continued working with NASA until her retirement in 1986, after thirty-three years of service.
 As a result of her service, Katherine earned five NASA Langley Research Center Special Achievement awards for her work.

 Her most lasting achievement is the social impact that her career had on society in America and the world.
 She accomplished so much at NASA, despite the racial bias and gender objectives she faced, making her an inspiration to women and people of colour everywhere.

 In 2016 she was gifted with the Presidential Medal of Freedom by Barack Obama, the highest civilian award in the United States.
 The recent Hollywood blockbuster, Hidden Figures, is based and centred around Katherine and her unit of ‘computers’ and is definitely worth a watch to learn more about her life.
-We’re happy to say that Katherine is still alive today, and is looking forward to celebrating her 102nd birthday in August!
+Katherine passed away peacefully on the 24th February 2020, aged 101 – very much in her prime!

 Questions?
 Comments?
 Get in touch with Project Coordinator, Helen Addis | 07980 755 729 | firstname.lastname@example.org